-CORE JOB DESCRIPTION

-Job Title: Research Fellow in Genome Damage and Stability

-Grade: Research Fellow I, Grade 7

-School: School of Life Sciences

-Location: Genome Damage and Stability Centre

-Responsible to: Principal Investigator through to Head of School group and wider School

-Direct reports: n/a

-Key contacts: Principal investigator and members of the research position.
+3. Job Description and Person Specification

+Job Title: Research Fellow in Insect Ecology and Behaviour Grade: Research Fellow I, Grade 7 School: School of Life Sciences Location: JMS Building, School of Life Sciences, University of Sussex, BN1 9QG, Brighton Responsible to: Principal Investigator through to Head of School Direct reports: n/a Key contacts: Members of research group: Dr Wiebke Schuett, Prof Jeremy Niven, members of faculty within the School and University.
+Role description: Research Fellow I is an early career-grade research position.
 Post-holders will be expected to contribute to the work of the research team, and also to develop their research skills with support from more experienced members of staff.

-Role description: Research Fellow I is an early career-grade research